RustEnthusiast/nstd/README.md

 # How to build
 `nstd` let's you decide what features you want to use.
-Any module that falls under the top level module has a dedicated feature flag, for example `nstd.core` has the feature flag `nstd_core`.
+Any module that falls under the top level module has a dedicated feature flag, for example `nstd.core` has the feature flag `nstd_core` and `nstd.alloc` has the feature flag `nstd_alloc`.
 To build `nstd` as a C library, use the `clib` feature flag.
 The `std` feature flag enables Rust standard library support, all modules other than `nstd.core` require this flag. `std` and `nstd_core` are enabled by default.

 For example:
 ```
-cargo build --features "clib nstd_libx nstd_liby nstd_libz"
+cargo build --features "clib nstd_alloc"
 ```